 By Carl Manlan & Efosa Ojomo

 Manlan, a 2016 New Voices Fellow at the Aspen Institute, is Chief Operating Officer at the Ecobank Foundation.
-Efosa Ojomo, Senior Research Fellow at the Clayton Christensen Institute, is a co-author of The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty.
+Efosa Ojomo is the author of The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty.